SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-crop-failure median

-In contrast to heatwaves and droughts, crop failure is confined to cropland.
-While there is no substantial change in exposure at @!L1(+1\,°C), the increase in exposed land becomes apparent at @!L2(+1.5\,°C) and for the exposed population there's a substantial increase at @!L3(+2\,°C)

-+++ cat-crop-failure climate

-In @!L0(preindustrial) climate exposure is generally low and all climate and impact model combinations return quite consistent results.
+In contrast to the events discussed so far, crop failure is spatially confined by human land-use.
+It can only occur on the subset of land area used for crops.
+So, while @!L4(0.36% at +3\,°C) does not sound like much, it is @purple(3.6 times) that of @!L0(preindustrial climate).

 +++ cat-crop-failure impact

+For exposed land area all climate and impact model combinations return quite consistent results at @!L0(low temperature levels).
+They are less so for exposed population suggesting uncertainty in where these events will occure.

-At @!L3(+2\,°C) the models show a less uniform picture.
-Most notably, the climate model {GFDL-ESM2M}(First column from the left.) projects significantly higher exposure for land and population.
-Similarly to the previous case of droughts, the exposed land area and population increases tremendously with warming from @!L3(+2\,°C) to @!L3(+3\,°C).
+At higher temperatures the models show a less uniform picture overall.
+But there is an alarming jump in exposure from @!L3(+2\,°C) to @!L4(+3\,°C).

-Apart from the uncertainties in the modelling chain, there is another effect that contributes to uncertainties in crop modelling: So far we don’t know exactly to what magnitude the CO₂ fertilization amounts and some leeway exists in associating a CO₂ concentration to a particular global warming level.
+Apart from the uncertainties in the modelling chain, there are other effects that contribute to uncertainties in crop modelling: So far we do not completely undestand the effects of CO₂ fertilization and shifting population patterns will also change where and how we use land for crops.

-Besides the yield calculations from the crop models, the projection of the future cropland areas is another source of uncertainty.
-These derive from assumptions about future population numbers, market prices, technologies and so on, which are difficult to anticipate.

 +++ cat-wildfire-title